wannabeOG/ExpertNet-Pytorch/README.md

 Final Takeaways
 --------------------------------
-The ideas proposed in this model; loads only the required model into memory at inference.
-However it is a really expensive procedure to search over all the autoencoders to identify the correct model and this situation will only get worse with an increasing number of tasks.
-Clearly this would not scale to much longer sequences.
+The ideas proposed in this model; load only the required model into memory at inference.
+However, it is a really expensive procedure to search over all the autoencoders to identify the correct model and this situation will only get worse with an increasing number of tasks.
+Clearly, this would not scale to much longer sequences.
 It is also not clear how the authors stabilized the training procedure for the **"Learning without Forgetting"** approach.

 To-Do's for this Project